 ... is ethnically diverse.
 Throughout its history, Thailand has absorbed countless cultural influences, and is home to groups with Chinese, Tibetan, Lao, Khmer, Malaysian, Burmese, and other origins.
 Migrating tribes from modern-day China, Cambodia, Myanmar, and the Malay Peninsula were the region's earliest inhabitants.
 Ancient trade routes meant constant contact with merchants traveling from India, China, and other parts of Southeast Asia.
 Conflicts and treaties have continued to alter the country's borders—and ethnicity—into the 20th century.
 Contemporary Thailand's cultural richness comes from its ethnic diversity.
 Though Buddhism is the predominant religion, Hindu and animist influences abound, and there's a significant Muslim population in the south.
 Malay is spoken in the southern provinces; Lao and Khmer dialects of Thai are spoken in the northeast; and the hill tribes have their own dialects as well.

 ... is steeped in mysticism.
 Many Thais believe in astrology and supernatural energy.
 The animist element of Thai spirituality dictates that everything, from buildings to trees, has a spirit.
 With so many spirits and forces out there, it's no surprise that appeasing them is a daily consideration.
 Thais often wear amulets blessed by monks to ward off evil, and they believe that tattoos, often of real or mythical animals or magic spells, bring strength and protect the wearer.
 Car license plates with lucky numbers (such as multiple nines) sell for thousands of baht; important events, such as weddings, house moves, and even births, are arranged, when possible, to fall on auspicious days, which are either divined by shamans or consist of lucky numbers.
 Newspapers solemnly report that politicians have consulted their favorite astrologers before making critical policy decisions.
 Businesses erect shrines to powerful deities outside their premises, sometimes positioned to repel the power of their rivals' shrines.
-In 2008, during a territorial dispute with Cambodia, Thais performed a ceremony to counteract rituals across the border they believed contained black magic.

 ... is fun-loving.
 Thais are guided by a number of behavior principles.
 Many, such as jai yen (cool heart) and mai pen rai (never mind), are rooted in the Buddhist philosophies of detachment, and result in a nonconfrontational demeanor and an easygoing attitude.
 Perhaps most important of all is sanuk (fun).
 Thais believe that every activity should be fun—work, play, even funerals.
 Of course, this isn't always practical, but it's a worthy aim.
 Thais enjoy being together in large parties, making lots of noise, and—as sanuk nearly always involves food—eating.
 With their emphasis on giving and sharing, these activities also reflect elements of Buddhist teaching; being generous is an act of merit making, a way of storing up points for protection in this life and in future lives.